felixuhmann/fleeti/README.md

 🤝 Contributing

-Want to improve Ephemra?
+Want to improve Fleeti?
 Here's how:

     Fork the repository
     Create a feature branch (git checkout -b feature-name)